Home Warranty Furnace Coverage: What's Included & When They Replace It

 Home warranty companies almost always prefer repair over replacement because it costs them significantly less.
 However, replacement is authorized when:

-• Repair costs exceed ~50% of replacement value – Known in the industry as the 50% rule, this is a widely used benchmark
+• Repair costs exceed ~50% of replacement value, the widely-used 50% rule

-• Critical components are unavailable – If parts like a heat exchanger are discontinued or backordered
+• Critical components are unavailable, such as a discontinued or backordered heat exchanger

-• The furnace cannot be made operational through repair – A technician's assessment triggers replacement authorization
+• The furnace cannot be made operational through repair, based on the technician's assessment

-• Multiple failed repairs on the same unit – Repeated claims without resolution often escalate to replacement
+• Multiple failed repairs on the same unit, which often escalate to replacement

 Learn more about how home warranties decide to repair or replace systems in our dedicated guide.